Constructing and calculating Adams operations on dualisable topological modular forms: Abstract

 \section{Abstract}

-We construct stable Adams operations $\psi^n$ on the cohomology theory $\Tmf$ of topological modular forms.
-This is done by extending the sheaf defining $\Tmf$ to be functorial with respect to isogenies of generalised elliptic curves of invertible degree.
-These Adams operations are then calculated on the homotopy groups of $\Tmf$ using a combination of descent spectral sequences, the theory of synthetic spectra, and Anderson duality.
+We construct Adams operations $\psi^k$ on the cohomology theory $\Tmf$ of dualisable topological modular forms after inverting $k$; the first such multiplicative stable operations on this cohomology theory.
+These Adams operations are then calculated on the homotopy groups of $\Tmf$ using a combination of descent spectral sequences and Anderson duality.
+Applications of these operations are then given, including constructions of connective height $2$ analogues of \emph{Adams summands} and \emph{image-of-$J$ spectra}.